-Our board consists of two executive directors (CEO and CFO) together with four non-executive directors.
+Our Board consists of two executive directors (CEO and CFO) together with the Chairman and three independent non-executive directors.
 We believe this to be a good balance for a business of our size.
-The board is chaired by Ken Ford, a business person with 36 years of City experience and who was formerly CEO of an investment bank, Andrew Hosty is an engineer with over 30 years of executive and management experience, spanning private equity, UK PLC and global blue-chip corporates and David Tilston has 30 years’ experience in finance functions within public companies.
-Louise Early is a marketing and commercial professional with over 25 years of industry experience, including a variety of sales, business development, M&A, product and marketing management roles.
-Due to their working backgrounds and professional experience the non-executive directors provide a solid foundation for good corporate governance for the Group.
+Due to their working backgrounds and professional experience, the non-executive directors provide a solid foundation for good corporate governance for the Group.
 They are also independent of management and ensure that no individual or group dominates the board’s decision-making process.

-To ensure the board functions well, our non-executive directors are requested to attend eleven board and board committee meetings per year.
+To ensure the Board functions well, our non-executive directors are requested to attend board and committee meetings during the year.
 They are also required to be available at other times between meetings when necessary for face-to-face and phone/web meetings.
 We also hold an annual strategy meeting at which directors’ attendance is mandatory.
-Each non-executive director continues to demonstrate that they have sufficient time to devote to our business.
+Each non-executive director must demonstrate that they have sufficient time to devote to our business.

 To support the board we have put in place Audit, Remuneration and Nomination Committees all of which have agreed formal terms of reference set out here.